Trump expected to nominate Amy Coney Barrett to fill Ginsburg seat, kicking off Supreme Court fight weeks before election

 Democrats are hoping to use the pick to mobilize liberal and swing voters by focusing on the implications of a more conservative court for issues such as health care.
 The high court is set to hear oral arguments on the latest bid to strike down the Affordable Care Act — a suit brought by 18 Republican states that is backed by the Trump administration — on Nov.
 10, one week after the election.
 Republicans have offered no plan for replacing the law, which extended health insurance to some 20 million Americans.

-They also hope to convince voters that the pick is being rushed and that whomever wins the presidential election should pick Ginsburg’s replacement.
+They also hope to convince voters that the pick is being rushed and that whoever wins the presidential election should pick Ginsburg’s replacement.

 A majority of Americans oppose efforts by Trump and the Republican-led Senate to fill the vacancy before the election, with most supporters of Democratic candidate Joe Biden saying the issue has raised the stakes of the election, according to a Washington Post-ABC News poll released Friday.
-The poll, conducted Monday to Thursday, finds 38 percent of Americans say the replacement for Justice Ruth Bader Ginsburg, who died last week, should be nominated by Trump and confirmed by the current Senate, while 57 percent say it should be left to the winner of the presidential election and a Senate vote next year.
+The poll, conducted Monday to Thursday, finds 38 percent of Americans say the replacement for Ginsburg, who died last week, should be nominated by Trump and confirmed by the current Senate, while 57 percent say it should be left to the winner of the presidential election and a Senate vote next year.

 Majority says winner of presidential election should nominate next Supreme Court justice, Post-ABC poll finds